Welcome to our fabric glossary.

 The ability of a fabric to soak up liquid easily.
 View our absorbency range here.

-A manufactured fibre, with properties include a soft, wool-like hand, can be machine washed and dried it also has excellent colour fastness.
+A synthetic manufactured polymer fibre that can be machine washed and dried.
+It also has excellent colour fastness.

 A favourable property that a lining fabric should ideally have in order to prevent static build up and help promote a soft comfortable drape.
 Click here to see our Aint-Static fabrics.